-Dizz Group of Companies Limited (the 'Company') together with its subsidiaries (the 'Group') is involved in the sale of fashion-related items and food and beverages and operates the following key brands Max & Co, Elisabetta Franchi, Liu Jo, Brooks Brothers, Guess, Paul & Shark, Harmont & Blaine, Terranova, Calliope, Golden Point, Caffe' Pascucci and Yogorino.
-The Group is also involved in acquiring and/or leasing property and subleasing such property to companies within the Group or to third parties.
+Dizz Group of Companies Limited (the 'Company') together with its subsidiaries (the 'Group') is involved in the sale of fashion-related items and food and beverages and operates the following key brands Max & Co, Elisabetta Franchi, Liu Jo, Guess, Paul & Shark, Harmont & Blaine, Terranova, Calliope, Golden Point, Philip Plein, Michael Kors, Versace, Chiara Ferragni, DSquared, Moschino, Pinko, Aqua Azurra, Kiko, Nespresso, Caffe' Pascucci, Salad Box and Pastrocchio.
+The Group is also involved in acquiring and/or leasing property and sub-leasing such property to companies within the Group or to third parties.

-The Group includes two subsidiaries, Dizz Finance PLC and D Shopping Malls Finance PLC, whose primary objective is to raise finance for the Group.
-Dizz Finance p.l.c. issued €8,000,000 5% Unsecured Bonds on 28 September 2016, repayable at par on 7 October 2026, whilst D Shopping Malls Finance PLC issued €7,500,000 5.35% Unsecured Bonds on 1 October 2018 on Prospects MTF, repayable at par on 28 October 2028.
+The Group includes three subsidiaries, Dizz Finance PLC, D Shopping Malls Finance PLC and D Foods Finance PLC, whose primary objective is to raise finance for the different pillars of the Group.
+Dizz Finance P.L.C. issued €8,000,000 5% Unsecured Bonds on 28 September 2016, repayable at par on 7 October 2026; D Shopping Malls Finance PLC issued €7,500,000 5.35% Unsecured Bonds on 1 October 2018 on Prospects MTF, repayable at par on 28 October 2028 and D Foods Finance PLC issued a €10,000,000 Convertible Notes Programme on 21 July 2020 on IFSM.